mtiller/ModelicaBook/text/source/behavior/functions/func_def.rst

 Finally, we previously pointed out the fact that it is possible for a function to have multiple return values.
-But the question remains, how do we address multiple return values.
+But the question remains, how do we address multiple return values?
 To see how this is done in practice, let us revisit the ``CircleProperties`` function we defined earlier in this section.
 The following statement shows how we can reference both return values: